microsoft/CCF/doc/audit/builtin_maps.rst

 X509 certificates of all members in the consortium.

-``Key`` Member ID: SHA-256 digest of the member certificate, represented as a hex-encoded string.
+``Key`` Member ID: SHA-256 fingerprint of the member certificate, represented as a hex-encoded string.

 ``Value`` Member certificate, represented as a PEM-encoded string.